 After a few more arguments with the GPS, we made it to Devils Tower KOA.
 This is one of the nicest KOAs we have ever stayed in with a wonderful view of the tower and deer and turkeys roaming the grounds.

-Another perk is that they have nightly showings of Close Encounters of the Third Kind (1977) which was set at Devils Tower.
-We were a little bummed to hear they had discontinued the showings for the season but really happy when they gave us a DVD to watch inside our nice warm trailer instead!
+Another perk are the nightly showings of Close Encounters of the Third Kind (1977) which was set at Devils Tower.
+We were bummed to hear they had discontinued the showings for the season but really happy when they gave us a DVD to watch inside our nice warm trailer instead!

 When we woke, having spent the night in Wyoming, we added a sticker to our map!
 It is looking a little better.
 (Next week – Colorado)